 Display of American Flag

-In observance of this proclamation, the American flags on campus will be at half-staff until sunset on the day of interment.
+In observance of this proclamation, the American flags on campus will be at half-staff on 12/7/23.

 Department of Public Safety